 Eurasia is the world's axial supercontinent.
 A power that dominated Eurasia would exercise decisive influence over two of the world's three most economically productive regions, Western Europe and East Asia.
 A glance at the map also suggests that a country dominant in Eurasia would almost automatically control the Middle East and Africa.
 With Eurasia now serving as the decisive geopolitical chessboard, it no longer suffices to fashion one policy for Europe and another for Asia.
 What happens with the distribution of power on the Eurasian landmass will be of decisive importance to America's global primacy and historical legacy.

-A sustainable strategy for Eurasia must distinguish among the more immediate short-run perspective of the next five years or so,
+A sustainable strategy for Eurasia must distinguish among the more immediate short-run perspective of the next five years or so, the medium term of 20 or so years, and the long run beyond that.
+Moreover, these phases must be viewed not as watertight compartments but as part of a continuum.
+In

 - Full website and iPad access